-In this article, we talk about storage, shelf life, and spoilage of cereal.
-If you’re ready to finally clean up that cabinet and deal with those old cereals, you’re in the right place.
-Let’s start with storage.
+In this article, we talk about the storage, shelf life, and spoilage of cereal.
+If you’re ready to finally clean up that cabinet and deal with those old cereal bags, read on.

-Okay, so you already know that cereals don’t last forever.
-And you also know that most packages come with a “best by” or “best if used by date.”
-That date is only an indicator of approximately how long the product will retain peak quality.
-In other words, the flakes won’t just spoil after that date, and even cereal companies acknowledge it.
+In other words, the product doesn’t just spoil after that date, and even cereal companies acknowledge it.
 Here’s how Mom’s Best Cereals FAQ page answers the question of whether it’s safe to eat cereal that has passed its date (MBC):

 If you keep cereal in containers and aren’t sure about the dates, check them against the spoilage signs and quality checks in the next section.
 If they pass all of them, feel free to use them.